AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 Once a creative sends a finished asset to Workfront from Frame.io, the project coordinator can initiate the formal review and approval process in Workfront.

-After the approval is created, reviewers and approvers go back to Frame.io to add comments and mark up the asset.
+After the approval workflow is created, reviewers and approvers go back to Frame.io to add comments and mark up the asset.
 They can also make the approval decision in the Frame.io viewer.

 ### Initiate formal reviews and approvals in Workfront

-Project coordinators can create one-time review and approvals or resuable Approval Templates.
+Project coordinators can create one-time review and approvals or resuable approval templates.
 All review and approval activity in Frame.io is also recorded in Workfront.

 #### Add reviewers and approvers